kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-The proposal only adds new informantional data to the CRI API between kubelet and the container runtime with no user-visible changes which mitigates possible risks considerably.
+The proposal only adds new informational data to the CRI API between kubelet and the container runtime with no user-visible changes which mitigates possible risks considerably.